cbusch-pivotal/cf-usage-report/README.md

 ## Service Configuration

 ### About manifest.yml
-Change the “system-domain” per the foundation in which the app is being deployed.
-The environment application variables `CF_USAGE_API` and `CF_API` could be set from within the pipeline script and removed from the `manifest.yml` to make it easier to set.
+Change the `<SYSTEM-DOMAIN>` per the foundation in which the app is being deployed in the `CF_USAGE_API` and `CF_API` environment variables.
+These two variable could be set from within the pipeline script and removed from the `manifest.yml` to make them easier to change per foundation.

-Change the `CF_USERNAME` and `CF_PASSWORD` to make the Apptio Auditor credentials.
+Change the `CF_USERNAME` and `CF_PASSWORD` to make the Apptio Auditor user credentials set above.

-Finally, the `BASIC_USERNAME` and `BASIC_PASSWORD` variables can be changed to basic authentication used in the Apptio DataLink call to the service.
+Finally, the `BASIC_USERNAME` and `BASIC_PASSWORD` variables should be changed to provide basic user authentication from its consumer call, e.g. the Apptio DataLink call to the service.
 For example: `http://basic:basic@cf-usage-report.apps.mypcf.net/app-usage/2017/08`

 ### File contents for manifest.yml
 ```